-Google Analytics 4 reporting template in Google Data Studio
+Google Analytics 4 reporting template in Looker Studio

-We created a Google Data Studio template for Google Analytics 4 to get your reporting running.
+We created a Looker Studio template for Google Analytics 4 to get your reporting running.
 Let’s take a look at what’s in it for you.

 The first page gives an overview of the performance of your website.
 It helps you understand: